FlorianFrank/petalinux_standalone_setup_guide_zcu102/README.md

 INFO: Enter booti 0x00200000 - 0x00100000 in uboot terminal if auto boot fails
 ```

-This will take a while.
-Afterwards you can see output on the putty console.
+This process may take some time.
+Once completed, you should see output in the PuTTY console.

 ![alt text](documentation/figures/jtag_boot_console.png)

-Note that the root file system must be selected to `INTRMFS` when ext (eMMC) is selected a SD card must be preseent.
-If the SD card is present as explained in the next step, the following command starts the operating system
+Ensure that the root filesystem is set to `INTRMFS`.
+If you select `ext (eMMC)`, an SD card must be present.
+As explained in the next step, if the SD card is correctly inserted, you can start the operating system with the following command:

 ```
 zynq> boot
 ```

-When the kernel is bootet the console should look the following:
+Once the kernel has booted, the console output should look like this:

-When you log in for the first time use the username *petalinux*, you will directly need to change the password.

 ![alt text](documentation/figures/kernel_boot.png)

+When logging in for the first time, use the username `petalinux`.
+You will be prompted to change the password immediately.

 ####  8.1 Booting Petalinux via SD Card